Great Bitter Lake: Salinity

-The salinity of the lake varies along its depth and is highest at the bottom where the water is in contact with the preexisting salt deposit, which has been consistently diminishing due to dissolution—thereby steadily increasing the depth of the lake—since the canal started operation in 1869.
+The salinity of the lake varies along its depth and is greatest at the bottom where the water is in contact with the preexisting salt deposit, which has been consistently diminishing due to dissolution—thereby steadily increasing the depth of the lake—since the canal started operation in 1869.

 Salinity is subject to seasonal variation as a result of yearly evaporation cycles.
 In the early 20th century, the minimum and maximum values were measured as 4.5% and 5.4%, respectively, with an average salinity of 4.9% (i.e. 49 g of salt per kg of lake water).

 When the Suez Canal was closed for eight years, beginning during the Six-Day War in 1967, the salinity of the lake increased substantially.
 In 2017 the minimum and maximum values measured at 4.1% and 4.5%, with an average close to 4.1%.
+For comparison, seawater averages 3.5%, while the Dead Sea is around 34%.

 The salinity of the lake also depends on how much seawater flows into it from the Red and the Mediterranean Seas.
 Even when the canal is open, in certain places the Great Bitter Lake can have a salinity level "more than twice" the level of the sea.
 While this makes it difficult for plant life to exist there, many species (of crabs, for example) migrate from the Red Sea through the area.

 As the canal has no locks, seawater flows freely into the lake from the Mediterranean and the Red Sea.
 In general, north of the lakes, the current reverses seasonally, being north-going in winter and south-going in summer.
 South of the lakes, the current is tidal, reversing with the tides in the Red Sea.

 Fish and crabs can migrate, generally in a northerly direction, through the canal and lakes in what is known as a Lessepsian migration, as some Red Sea species have come to colonize the eastern Mediterranean.